 South African Breeding Programme

 Worldwide, the Peterbald are bred with the Siamese and Oriental and can produce all three breeds in one litter, although in most countries, Oriental and Siamese born to a Peterbald parent, or with Peterbald in the 4 generation pedigree, are registered as “Variants”.
-In South Africa, under the guidance of the Breed Council of the Cat Federation of Southern Africa, however, there is a groundbreaking breeding programme.
+In South Africa, under the guidance of the Breed Council of the Cat Federation of Southern Africa, however, since 2014 we have been working with a groundbreaking breeding programme.
 Each kitten is registered with its respective breed and is considered pure bred.
 Oriental and Siamese bred with Peterbald in the pedigree are given a special registration number to distinguish them from their pure cousins.
 This allows for more accurate documentation where research and development is concerned down the line.

 In CFSA, the “Variants” known as Oriental and Siamese compete against the “pures” in the same group and a handful of these cats have gone on to have very successful show careers, achieving national qualification status and placing well in the CFSA Cat of the Year annual flagship finale.